-2. Gaskets and gasket seating surfaces.

-Check that gaskets are sitting correctly and do not permit by-passing of steam or cooling water.
-New gaskets should always be fitted when re-assembling a desuperheater (See Section 5.3).

-- 3. Blockages or partial blockages, particularly the small water holes in the internal diffuser. - 4.
-Concentricity between steam nozzle and diffuser. - 5.
-Cracked components.
+- 2) Gaskets and gasket seating surfaces. - Check that gaskets are sitting correctly and do not permit by passing of steam or cooling water.
+New gaskets should always be fitted when re-assembling a desuperheater (See Section 7.3). - 3) Blockages or partial blockages, particularly the small water holes in the internal diffuser. - 4) Concentricity between inlet steam nozzle and internal diffuser/ combined cooling water Mixing Section. - 5) Cracked components.